karan221997/DevConnect_CMPE-295/README.md

 * Go in the backend folder and type npm i to install the node modules.
 Then run command npm start to start backend.
 * Go in the socket folder and type npm i to install the node modules.
 Then run command npm start to start socket.io.

-## The document folder contains PPT, Report, Elevator Pitch and Demo Video.
+## The document folder contains PPT, Report, Elevator Pitch and other documentation.

+* Demo link on youtube https://www.youtube.com/watch?v=F2I0FsrkOH0&t=216s